htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   optionally takes more than one eventlog to process at once.
   :jira:`2220`

-- Added job classad attribute ``ContainerImageSource``, a string which is is set to the source of the image transfer.
+- Added job classad attribute :ad-attr:`ContainerImageSource`, a string which is is set to the source of the image transfer.
   :jira:`1797`